 Everyday, I will practice easy, understanding, fun, fair and forgiving living and learning for me and my dog.

 Two of the deepest emotions we can have is love and loss.

 It can suck us into despair or make us feel giddy and alive ...
 Laugh, this too shall pass ...

 Ask someone who has lost a dog and also a human which hurt the most?
 The answer may surprise you.
 It is a different loss.
 A dog’s love and devotion is in the purest form - like an infant – no scheming – no ulterior motive - no drama in the making.
-Dog style manipulation, sure.
-They get to know us, and do this to get that, and that to get this.
-They are clever in that way.
-The big difference is that they do it so authentically and without judgment.
-They do no hold grudges for a lifetime, but do not kid yourself.
-Dogs associate and remember.
+Drama happens from lack of teaching and building a trusting relationship with the dog.